 - Expansion of the main and secondary entrance buildings

-- Addition of elevators to the station’s two entrance buildings (two elevators)
+- Addition of elevators in the station’s two entrance buildings (two elevators)

-- Addition of elevators connecting the platforms and the mezzanine (two elevators)
+- Addition of elevators between the platforms and the mezzanine (two elevators)

-- Construction of an additional set of stairs in the secondary entrance building
+- Construction of an additional staircase in the secondary entrance building

 - Refurbishment of the station involving the following main improvements:

 - Refurbishment of the waterproofing membrane protecting the underground parts of the station

 - Installation of the new family of signage